What is Wallace?

 How does Wallace work?

-If you encounter an emergency before the end of your term, you’ll have instant access to your savings.
-If you tap into your emergency fund for non-emergency spendings, however, you will be subject to a penalty.
+If you encounter an emergency at any time, you’ll have instant access to your savings.
+If you tap into your account for non-emergencies during your commitment term, you’ll be subject to a penalty.

 Is Wallace FDIC insured?

-Yes, all accounts will be issued into bank certificates of deposit (CDs), which are FDIC insured up to $250,000.
+Yes, all accounts will be issued into bank fixed deposits, which are FDIC insured up to $250,000.

 How does Wallace offer such high returns?